 Visual Studio Code

-PlatformIO is a cross-platform, cross-architecture, multiple framework, professional tool for embedded systems engineers and for software developers who write applications for embedded products.
-PlatformIO can be installed as a Visual Studio extension.
-To install the extension, just navigate to Extensions in Visual Studio Code (
+PlatformIO is a cross-platform, cross-architecture, multi-framework professional tool for embedded systems engineers and software developers working on embedded products.
+It can be installed as an extension in Visual Studio Code.

-Once Visual Studio code with PlatformIO is installed, it is possible to create a new project for our specific board.
-For this purpose, we can access PIO Home, and click on the
+Once Visual Studio Code with PlatformIO is installed, it is possible to create a new project for our specific board.
+For this purpose, we can access the PIO Home and click on the New Project button:

 Create a new Project from PIO Home.